tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 You will need software that can talk to the router and upload the firmware and config file from your computer to the router.

+!!! warning "Use an SCP client, not WinBox"

-⚠️R Recently we have been noticing that after resetting the router using WinBox we can’t find the Omnitik’s automatic WiFi network to reconnect and finish configuring.
+    Recently we have been noticing that after resetting the router using WinBox we can’t find the OmniTIK’s automatic WiFi network to reconnect and finish configuring.
 So, as of Nov 22, 2024, it's preferred to use an SCP client rather than WinBox.

 ### For Windows